IASAbout IASDesignHostingPromotionConsultingContact

 • Stachybotrys chartarum - Scanning electron microscope image of a conidium and spores.

-• Corniculariella spina - Photograph of this spiny species growing on a branch.
+• Corniculariella spina - Photograph of this spiny species growing on a fungi branch.

 • Ascochyta Leaf Spot - Photographs and information on various Ascochyta species which infect wheat, barley, oats, rye and many grasses.